bklofas/rtl-aprs-igate/README.md

 ## Hardware Required
 I recommend the [RTL-SDR Blog v3 or v4](https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles/) dongles, they are only a few dollars more than the cheap Chinese knockoffs and they work so much better.

 If you have more than one RTL-SDR dongle, set each one with a unique device_index (serial number).
-Use This is an 8-digit number (00000000 or 00000001) set on the RTL-SDR dongle's firmware.
+This is an 8-digit number (such as 00000005) set on the RTL-SDR dongle's firmware.
 Use `rtl_eeprom` to program this (instructions below).
+DO NOT program a device_idx of 00000000 or 00000001 on any RTL-SDR, this causes confusion in the RTL-SDR utilities.

 Ensure the RTL-SDR dongle has adequite power.
-If using a hub, check that it is powered
+If using a hub, check that it is an active externally-powered hub, not powered from the main computer.
+Or better yet, plug the RTL-SDR dongle directly into the host USB port, don't use a hub.

 You'll also need an antenna plugged into the dongle.
 For mobile use, any 1/4 wave mag mount works well.
 For home/stationary use, a J-pole or [quarter-wave ground plane antenna](https://www.klofas.com/blog/2022/quarter-wave-ground-plane-antenna/) works well.